CharlesHawkinsMSU/PMN-Pipeline/Manual.md

 It will ask for confirmation unless run with -y.

+##### shell

+Opens a bash shell inside the PMN container.
+Only available for the container version of the pipeline when run via the pmn.sh script.

+##### lisp

+Launches Pathway Tools inside the PMN container with an interactive Lisp prompt.
+Only available for the container version of the pipeline when run via the pmn.sh script.

 ## Parallelism and SLURM

 By default, the pipeline will run sequentially.
 If multiple stages are requested, each stage will be run for each organism, one organism at a time, the the next stage for each organism, and so on.
 The pipeline can, however, be run in parallel instead, at the organism level; that is to say, each organism will be run through the requested stages sequentially, but all organisms are run at once.

 As far as mechanisms for parallelism, the pipeline has built-in support for parallelism using the shell.
 There is some consideration for using SLURM, such as using SLURM job IDs to differentiate process-specific files so that multiple SLRUM jobs won't interfere with one another.

-### Shell parallelism
+### Built-in parallelism

-Shell parallelism simply runs the requested organisms each in their own process.
+The built-in parallelism simply runs the requested organisms each in their own process.
 It is best for workstations and desktops that have enough cores and RAM to run the pipeline in parallel but do not have HPC-class job management software like SLURM installed.

 When you call the main pipeline script with `-l` / `--parallel` and request one or more stages to be run, the script will spawn subprocesses for each organism.
 Each subprocess will then run through the requested stages for its assigned organism.
 The main process will block until all the subprocesses are finished.
 All output of the subprocesses will be saved to logs/out.&lt;pid&gt; where &lt;pid&gt; is the process ID.

-You can specify the option `shell-max-processes` in pgdb-pipeline.txt to limit the number of these subprocesses that will run at one time.
+You can specify the option `max-parallel-cpus` in pgdb-pipeline.txt to limit the number of these subprocesses that will run at one time.
 In picking this value, you should make sure to consider the available RAM as well as CPU cores.

-### SLURM parallelism

-**Not implemented yet**

-Following is how SLURM integration is planned to work in the future

-[SLURM](https://slurm.schedmd.com/) (Simple Linux Utility for Resource Management) is a job management software for Linux that is often used in high-performance computing (HPC) environments.
-It allows many users to submit jobs to one or more common pools of compute nodes, to be run as resources become available.

-SLURM typically is run by submitting job scripts, and the PMN pipeline can create these for you.
-When you call the main pipeline script with `-m` / `--slurm-script` and request a set of stages to be run, it will not run the pipeline stages there and then, but instead will generate a SLURM batch script that you can submit to run those stages.
-The batch script will request a job array and will use the array index to decide which organism to run.
-The index that corresponds to each organism is determined by the Index column in pgdb-table.txt; normally it's fine to omit this column and let these be auto-generated but you can still include it and enter your own values if you need to.

-In order for the pipeline container to generate this script, it needs to know where it is located within your filesystem so it can put this information in the job script; and because the container's path is hidden from the container, you will need to specify the path in the `PMN_CONTAINER_PATH` environment variable.
-So if, for example, the container is in `~/containers/pmn-ptools.sif`, and you wanted to generate a batch script to run the e2p2 through refine-prepare stages, then you would run:

-    PMN_CONTAINER_PATH=$HOME/containers/pmn-ptools.sif ~/containers/pmn-ptools.sif e2p2 - refine-prepare --slurm-script

-The jobs script will be saved as pmn-pipeline.slurm.sh in the main project folder (this can be changed with the slurm-script variable in pgdb-pipeline.txt).
-To submit it, run:

-    sbatch pmn-pipeline.slurm.sh

-This command will return immediately; the jobs will be put into the queue to be run when the resources are available.
-You can use the `squeue` command to monitor your submitted jobs.

 ## Customizing the pipeline